PatrickConboy/World-of-Warcraft-API/README.md

 /3v3arena/gladiatorTotal      -- returns the total number of gladiators in the 3v3 ladder /3v3arena/topServers          -- returns the top five servers with most players in the top 5000 on the 3v3 ladder

-/RBG                     -- TODO: returns some info on the RBG pvp leaderboard (low priority) /RBG/highestRankedPlayer -- TODO: returns the top player in the RBG ladder and their rating (low priority) /RBG/gladiatorTotal      -- TODO: returns the total number of gladiators in the RBG ladder (low priority) /RBG/topServers          -- TODO: returns the top five servers with most players in the top 5000 on the RBG ladder (low priority)
+/RBG                          -- returns some info on the RBG pvp leaderboard (low priority) /RBG/highestRankedPlayer      -- returns the top player in the RBG ladder and their rating (low priority) /RBG/gladiatorTotal           -- returns the total number of gladiators in the RBG ladder (low priority) /RBG/topServers               -- returns the top five servers with most players in the top 5000 on the RBG ladder (low priority)

 /battlegroups                 -- returns list of all the battlegroups

-TODO: Some JSON payloads are being returns as a list with a dictionary inside.
-Might need to change this
-      for some of our endpoints (low priority)

-      Add db tests for new classes and methods that have been added (high priority)

-      Make sure names of methods in main.py are all using underscores and not camel case (high priority)

-      Refactor before finishing (high priority)
+TODO: Refactor before finishing (high priority)